 Taking the path of passive investing

 Passive investing is not really strictly defined from what I’ve seen.
-But typically it’s a term used to describe an investor who doesn’t trade very often and mostly place their capital into index or mutual funds.
+But typically, it’s a term used to describe an investor who doesn’t trade very often and mostly places their capital into index or mutual funds.
 It’s not uncommon to hear news headlines about the S&P 500 or FTSE 100 hitting a new all-time high.
-That’s music to the ears of passive investors since chances are, they’ve likely got a low-fee equity-traded fund (ETF) tracking one of these or any other major index.
+That’s music to the ears of passive investors since, chances are, they’ve likely got a low-fee equity-traded fund (ETF) tracking one of these or any other major index.

 This hands-off approach is often described by active investors as lazy or just simply boring.
 But sometimes less is more.
 Looking over the past 10 years, the S&P 500 has grown by around 270%.
 Excluding fees, That’s an annualised return of 15.7% for anyone holding an ETF tracking this index.

 Given the lack of investing detailed investing knowledge required to achieve these impressive returns, it’s easy for me to understand why investors can be so passionate about this strategy.
 But if this method is so successful, why do active portfolio managers exist?

 One of the biggest proponents of an active investing strategy is that it has the potential to generate significantly higher returns.
 If I were to invest in an S&P 500 ETF, I would have indirectly bought shares in 500 different companies.
 That certainly helps on the diversification side of things.
 And it undoubtedly reduces my portfolio’s risk exposure.
 But it also drowns out any explosive returns achieved by a handful of the stocks inside this index.

 The active investing style tries to identify which businesses are set to generate the highest returns over the long run and only buy shares in these firms.
 If the investor is successful, achieving 10x or even 100x returns is entirely possible.
 And that’s substantially higher than the 2.7x returns offered by passive investing over the last decade.